gardener/gardener/docs/extensions/provider-local.md

 #### Extension Shoot
 This controller reconciles `Extensions` of type `local-ext-shoot`.
 It creates a single `serviceaccount` named `local-ext-shoot` in the `kube-system` namespace of the shoot.
 The extension is reconciled after the `kube-apiserver`.
 More on extension lifecycle strategies can be read [Registering Extension Controllers](controllerregistration.md#extension-lifecycle).

+#### Extension Shoot After Worker
+This controller reconciles `Extensions` of type `local-ext-shoot-after-worker`.
+It creates a `deployment` named `local-ext-shoot-after` in the `kube-system` namespace of the shoot.
+The extension is reconciled after the workers and waits until the deployment is ready.
+More on extension lifecycle strategies can be read [Registering Extension Controllers](controllerregistration.md#extension-lifecycle).

 #### Health Checks

 The health check controller leverages the [health check library](healthcheck-library.md) in order to: